el634dev/alienvsfruit/README.md

 # alienvsfruit
-Alien vs. fruit game created using Pygame
+> Alien vs. fruit game created using Pygame

+# Purpose
+> Created for practice using Pygame